raystack/depot/docs/reference/configuration/bigquery-sink.md

 ## `SINK_BIGQUERY_TABLE_PARTITION_KEY`

-Define protobuf/bigquery field name that will be used for bigquery table partitioning. only protobuf `Timestamp` field, that later converted into bigquery `Timestamp` column that is supported as partitioning key.
+Define bigquery field name that will be used for bigquery table partitioning. only bigquery `Timestamp` column is supported as partitioning key.
 Currently, this sink only support `DAY` time partitioning type.
 Here is further documentation of bigquery [column time partitioning](https://cloud.google.com/bigquery/docs/creating-partitioned-tables#console).